-The collection of data constituting a single product saved from a single run which is uniquely characterized by a single activity, institute, model, experiment, data sampling frequency, modeling-realm, variable identifier, ensemble member, and version number.
+Atomic dataset definition: The collection of data constituting a single product saved from a single run which is uniquely characterized by a single activity, institute, model, experiment, data sampling frequency, modeling-realm, variable identifier, ensemble member, and version number.

 The definition is intended to provide a well founded naming system to record archive contents in a structured way.
 An atomic dataset consists of one variable (field).
-For each variable the atomic dataset contains the entire spatio-temporal domain, with one value at each included time and position.
-The "atomic datasets" may be very large entities, with 1000 years of daily model output or more - it is not intended that they necessarily represent the chunks of data which can practically be put into single files.
-The first eight components (product, activity,, institute, model, experiment, frequency, modeling-realm, and variable identifier) should all come from controlled component vocabularies, and the structure for the last two components is also controlled.
+For each variable the atomic dataset contains the entire spatio-temporal domain, with values reported at each included time and location.
+An "atomic dataset" may be a very large entity, with 1000 years of daily model output or more; it does not necessarily represent a chunk of data that can practically be put into a single file.
+The first eight components (product, activity, institute, model, experiment, frequency, modeling-realm, and variable identifier) should all come from controlled component vocabularies, and the structure for the last two components is also controlled.

-This definition explicitly does not distinguish between the different temporal portions of an experiment - these are notionally subsets of the atomic dataset - even though in CMIP5 different portions of the same experiment may be assigned different priorities (e.g., extensions of some of the future scenario runs to the $22^{nd}$ and $23^{rd}$ centuries).
+This definition explicitly does not distinguish between the different temporal portions of an experiment - these are notionally subsets of the atomic dataset - even though in CMIP5 different portions of the same experiment may be assigned different priorities (e.g., extensions of some of the future scenario runs to the $22^{nd}$ and $23^{rd}$ centuries have been designated to be lower priority than the $21^{st}$ century portion of these simulations).